Skip to main content

 Registers global interceptors that wrap route execution.
 Interceptors can run logic before and after the handler and may transform the handler result.
 See Interceptor.

-• interceptorList: Interceptor classes to apply globally.
+• interceptorList: Interceptor service identifiers (class references or symbols) to apply globally.

 Notes: